Find the best top dog advice directly from experts, your fellow Woof Report Readers. Read on for quick tips to best care for your dog.

 Woof Report found these at amazon.com/galileo

 – Ted and Lawrence

 “I foster a lot of dogs and the majority of them love raw yams.
 I cut a raw yam in half and give a half to each dog.
 The treat is healthy, cheap, and cleans their teeth.
 They love the texture and the sweet taste.”

 – Nicole from Wonder Dog Rescue, San Francisco

 “My brother Daniel and I developed the iPhone App, iSqueek, a virtual squeak-toy that reacts realistically to your touch.
 Press on any of the 18 toys to create long or short sound bursts your dog will dig.
 It’s perfect for getting your dog’s attention at the dog park.”

-See our past Reader’s Dogest’ chock full of your useful tips!
+See our past Reader’s Dogest, chock full of useful tips you can use!

 Originally published January 2011; reviewed and updated March 2017.